amitjoy/feature-flags-for-osgi/README.md

 ## Why? [![start with what and why](https://img.shields.io/badge/start%20with-why%3F-brightgreen.svg?style=flat)](http://featureflags.io/feature-flags/)

 This is an implementation of the Feature Toggles pattern (also known as Feature Flags) for OSGi.
-Feature Toggles are a very common agile development practices in the context of continuous deployment and delivery.
+Feature Toggles are a widespread agile development practices in the context of continuous deployment and delivery.
 The basic idea is to associate a toggle with each new feature you are working on.
 This allows you to enable or disable these features at application runtime, even for individual users.

 ------------------------------------------------